SwissDataScienceCenter/renku/charts/values.yaml.changelog.md

 * DELETE - *ui.templatesRepository*
 * NEW - *ui.templates*: the UI project creation has been overhauled and can be configured here.
 * NEW - *ui.templates.repositories* - list of renku templates repositories to be used in the ui.
 Each object contains a `url` pointing to the repository, a `ref` specifying the target tag or commit, a `name` acting as a user friendly short name.
+* DELETE - *global.gitlab.sudoToken* - this is no longer needed.

 ## Changes on top of Renku 0.6.5
 * NEW - *ui.statuspage.id*: the id for the statuspage.io instance.
 See the values.yml file